Maintenance Tips for Diesel Engines

 Diesel engines tend to have a longer life than their gas counterparts so it is important to clean your engine.
 With the longer lifespan, there will come longer distances traveled and more challenging tasks, dirt, and dust have more opportunities to collect on the engine.

 The collection of dirt on your engine will contribute to a shorter lifespan and can even decrease fuel efficiency.
-Plus, living in an area with harsh winters, your engine’s pieces and parts can wear quicker due to road salt which intensifies rust and corrosion.
+Plus, living in an area with harsh winters, your engine’s pieces and parts can wear quickly due to road salt which intensifies rust and corrosion.

 Some handy items to have with you to properly clean your engine are: